How to Secure a Domain Name

 Protect Yourself Against Cybersquatting

 Cybersquatting is when someone registers a domain name that’s similar to yours but uses a different spelling or domain type.
 The goal of it is to confuse customers and make them click on a website thinking it’s you.
-From then on, hackers can spread malware, phish, or set up a fake ecommerce store.
+From then on, hackers can spread malware, phishing, or set up a fake eCommerce store.

 While there are acts that protect you from cybersquatters, prevention is the best medicine.
 You can register aliases, i.e., domain names with a different top-level domain to your main one.
 If you want to take a step further, consider trademarking your domain name.